Monarch Mountain: An All Natural Wonder Atop Continental Divide

 Dining and Accommodations

 Its historic core has many fine choices for dining.
-Particularly noteworthy the Boathouse Cantina, including excellent and affordable prime rib on certain days; Currents, High Side!, Moonlight Pizza and Brewpub, The Fritz and Sushi Thai Salida.
+Particularly noteworthy is the Boathouse Cantina, including excellent and affordable prime rib on certain days.
+Other suggestions include Currents Steak & Seafood, High Side!, Moonlight Pizza and Brewpub, and Sushi Thai Salida.

 There are also numerous choices for lodging strung out along busy US 50, as well as in the historic district, and short-term house rentals.
-A great choice is the Woodlands Motel.
+A good, inexpensive choice is the Woodland Motel.
 Within walking distance of downtown, it’s in a quiet residential area, with the Arkansas River Trail just across the street.
 It has on-site parking, all non-smoking rooms, and pet friendly rooms.
 There is also a nice hot tub.
 Free breakfast items—hot and cold cereals, fruit and coffee—are found in the lobby.
-Rooms are clean and come in basic rooms, plus three efficiencies with small kitchens (just $146 including taxes!), and two 2-bedroom condos.
-Click here for details and to check rates.
+Accomodations are clean and come in basic rooms, plus three efficiencies with small kitchens, and two 2-bedroom condos.

 The part that bothers me is what is happening with the building speculation.
 Yes location location pays the high price but plopping down one small zero lot after another just kills the area.
 Apparently the PZ board of Salida is looking for tax dollars and boy they are getting it.